Agnes Plum

 Agnes Plum (born Agnes Jansen: 9 April 1869 – 10 August 1951) was a German politician (SPD, KPD).
-Between 1925 and 1928 she sat as a Communist member of the national parliament (Reichstag).
+Between 1925 and 1928 she was a Communist member of the national parliament (Reichstag).

 Life

 Agnes Jansen was born in Bardenberg, today a part of Würselen, but then a small village to the north of Aachen, and close to the Dutch border.
 She attended school locally and then entered into domestic service.
 Sometime before 1905 she relocated to the economically dynamic Ruhr region and became an industrial worker.
 By this time she had been married twice, and had become Agnes Plum.
 1905 was also the year in which she joined the Social Democratic Party.